Nourish - Chickpea and Cashew Patties with Ratatouille

 - Millet Salad with Roasted Peppers, Red Onions, Garlic and Seared Courgette

 - Chickpea and Feta Salad

 - Mixed Bean Summer Salad

 You can also pop these chickpea and cashew patties into some lovely bread buns with a dollop of ketchup and a side of polenta chips for a summery bbq feel.

 If you’re looking for more burger/pattie recipes, here are a few from our recipe section:

 - Gluten-free Courgette Chickpea Fritters

 Chickpeas are a small legume with a round, irregular-shape and creamy colouring.

-They are good source of fiber, protein and iron alongside a whole host of other vitamins and minerals.
+They are a good source of fibre, protein and iron alongside a whole host of other vitamins and minerals.

 They have a mild, nutty flavour that pairs well with many other ingredients making it very versatile.